Success probability of the Babai estimators for box-constrained integer linear models

 \section{Abstract}

-To estimate the box-constrained integer parameter vector $\hbx$ in a linear model, a typical method is to solve a box-constrained integer least squares (BILS) problem.
+In many applications including communications, one may encounter a linear model where the parameter vector $\hbx$ is an integer vector in a box.
+To estimate $\hbx$, a typical method is to solve a box-constrained integer least squares (BILS) problem.
 However, due to its high complexity, the box-constrained Babai integer point $\x^\sBB$ is commonly used as a suboptimal solution.

-First we derive formulas for the success probability $P^\sBB$ of $\x^\sBB$ and the success probability $P^\sOB$ of the ordinary Babai integer point $\x^\sOB$ when $\hbx$ is uniformly distributed over the constraint box.
+In this paper, we first derive formulas for the success probability $P^\sBB$ of $\x^\sBB$ and the success probability $P^\sOB$ of the ordinary Babai integer point $\x^\sOB$ when $\hbx$ is uniformly distributed over the constraint box.
 Some properties of $P^\sBB$ and $P^\sOB$ and the relationship between them are studied.

-Then we investigate the effects of some column permutation strategies on $\P^\sBB$.
-The V-BLAST and SQRD column permutation strategies are often used to get better Babai integer points.
-The permutation strategy involved in the well-known LLL lattice reduction, to be referred to as LLL-P, can also be used for this purpose.
-On the one hand we show that under a condition LLL-P always increases $P^\sBB$ and argue why both V-BLAST and SQRD often increase $P^\sBB$ under the same condition; and on the other hand we show that under an opposite condition LLL-P always decreases $P^\sBB$ and argue why both V-BLAST and SQRD often decrease $P^\sBB$ under the same condition.
-We also derive a column permutation invariant bound on $P^\sBB$, which is an upper bound and a lower bound under the two opposite conditions, respectively.
-Numerical results will be given to demonstrate our findings.

-Finally we consider a conjecture concerning the ordinary Babai integer point proposed by Ma et al. We first construct an example to show that the conjecture does not hold in general, and then show that the conjecture does hold under some conditions.
+Then, we investigate the effects of some column permutation strategies on $\P^\sBB$.
+In addition to V-BLAST and SQRD, we also consider the permutation strategy involved in the LLL lattice reduction, to be referred to as LLL-P. On the one hand, we show that when the noise is relatively small, LLL-P always increases $P^\sBB$ and argue why both V-BLAST and SQRD often increase $P^\sBB$; and on the other hand, we show that when the noise is relatively large, LLL-P always decreases $P^\sBB$ and argue why both V-BLAST and SQRD often decrease $P^\sBB$.
+We also derive a column permutation invariant bound on $P^\sBB$, which is an upper bound and a lower bound under these two opposite conditions, respectively.
+Numerical results demonstrate our findings.
+Finally, we consider a conjecture concerning $\x^\sOB$ proposed by Ma et al. We first construct an example to show that the conjecture does not hold in general, and then show that it does hold under some conditions.